 - Diplomacy and professionalism, able to command respect from peers and subordinates alike, capable of highly independent work as well as being a team player and role model.

 - Excellent verbal and written communication skills, allowing for an open and effective dialogue throughout the company, and for effectively representing the company externally.

-- Strong problem-solving ability, and attention to timelines, detail and quality are critical to success.
+- Strong problem-solving ability with attention to timelines, detail and quality are critical to success.

 - Highly motivated and results-oriented individual with the flexibility and creativity to excel in and contribute to multiple projects simultaneously in a rapidly growing company.

-- Must have the passion and ability to forge and nurture key partnerships and collaborations with the external scientific community, including academia, governmental organizations, nonprofit organizations and CROs.
+- Must have the passion and ability to forge and nurture key partnerships and collaborations with the external scientific community including academia, governmental organizations, nonprofit organizations and contract research organizations.

-- Travel is estimated to be 30%, most being domestic and some international.
+- Travel estimated at 30%, most domestic and some international.

 The level of this position will be based on the final candidate's qualifications.

 Please note this job description is not designed to cover or contain a comprehensive listing of activities, duties or responsibilities that are required of the employee for this job.
 Duties, responsibilities and activities may change at any time with or without notice.